aurorascharff/next16-commerce/STEPS.md

 ### Product page

-- Let's finally tackle the product page, arguably the hardest, also pre-marked with boundaries.
+- Let's finally tackle the product page, also pre-marked with boundaries.
 - Add "use cache" to Product, mark cached, remove suspense, it's no longer loading on every request.
 - Try add use cache to the product details.
 It fails, exposing our dynamic API.
 Why?
 We have a dynamic dep.
 A pretty cool optimistic save product button, showing the saved state of that product for the user.
 Instead of importing the dynamic dep, slot as children, and interleave it.
 Composable caching!
 Children reference can change without affecting the cache entry.
 Donut pattern, but for caching.
 Now, we can cache the ProductDetails, mark cached.
 - Remove details suspense, add the suspense there with Bookmark!
 Interactive user specific content still works.